Babysitting is a fun job that’s easy to break into. But, the fact is you could be making a lot more money as a nanny.

 The one last piece of advice I want to give you is to be confident.
 People are going to look down on your choice of career.
 People will tell you that a nanny “isn’t a real job.”
 Don’t listen to these people, nannying is a real job.

 Some people who ask to hire you will undervalue you.
 Don’t undersell yourself.
 Head over to our nanny calculator and get an idea of what you should be making.
 Then, do not accept anything less!
+If you need a confidence boost, someone in your corner, you have me!
+Sign up for a Mentoring Session!

 YOU’VE GOT THIS!